 Forest Craftsperson Apprentices

-In October 2016, Bedgebury took on two people for a two year Forest Craftsperson apprenticeship.
-The salary of one of these trainees was supported by the Friends of Bedgebury Pinetum in the form of a grant to the Forestry Commission.
+In October 2016, Bedgebury took on two people for a two-year Forest Craftsperson apprenticeship.
+The salary of one of these trainees was supported by the Friends of Bedgebury Pinetum in the form of a grant to the Forestry Commission (now Forestry England).
 Both apprentices were required to undertake a combination of industry-recognised training and practical hands-on training as part of the tree team at Bedgebury.
 They undertook a variety of roles across the site supporting the maintenance of the Pinetum, nursery activities, recreational facilities, the volunteers as well as the Kent and Weald forest beats.
 One of the trainees, Emma Bacon, agreed to share her experience in this blog so that Friends' members could see a little more of life inside Bedgebury and gain an insight into the way their subscriptions and donations are used by the Friends.

 Two and a half years ago I was working in London in a large visual effects film company with long hours and where, more often than not, I was sat in the dark in front of a computer.
 Although I got to work on some amazing films, such as Gravity, Iron Man 3 and Guardians of the Galaxy, I craved daylight and the outdoors.
 Whenever I had the occasional Sunday off I would either bundle my bike into the car and hit the mountain bike single track at Bedgebury or I’d be off tending to my allotment.
 The lure of the outdoors was growing and the thought of pursuing a career in this field was becoming ever stronger.